MacaPecha/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-card.en.md

 >
 > h2
 >
-> Payment submission to Mercado Pago
+> Payment submission to Mercado Libre

-To continue with the Mercado Pago payment process, your backend should know how to receive form information with the generated token and the filled out data.
+To continue with the Mercado Libre payment process, your backend should know how to receive form information with the generated token and the filled out data.

 In the above example, after the `submit` action, your backend should display a `/process_payment` endpoint, which is defined in the form `action` attribute, to receive all data.

-Once the request –with all the collected information– is in your backend, it should be submitted to Mercado Pago through our APIs.
+Once the request –with all the collected information– is in your backend, it should be submitted to Mercado Libre through our APIs.
 The minimum mandatory fields to submit are: `token`, `transaction_amount`, `installments`, `payment_method_id` and `payer.email`.

 For this to work, you should configure your [private key]([FAKER][CREDENTIALS][URL]).
-Also, to interact with our APIs, you should use [Mercado Pago official SDK](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/previous-requirements/#bookmark__install_mercado_pago_sdk).
+Also, to interact with our APIs, you should use [Mercado Libre official SDK](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/previous-requirements/#bookmark__install_mercado_pago_sdk).

 [[[
 ```php